kemperd/email-classification/README.md

 # email-classification
-Email address classification using LLM
+Email address classification using LLM.

+Please read the corresponding blog post with background at https://analytix.nl/post/running-a-self-hosted-llm-for-email-classification/

 Tested with Python 3.11.9